Key Documents & Presentations

-Costa Rica aspires to reach carbon neutrality by 2021, a pledge held since 2007.
+Since 2007, Costa Rica has pledged to reach carbon neutrality by 2021.
 This commitment is incorporated into the 2011-2014 National Development Plan (NDP), the country´s highest-level statement on public policy, and the National Climate Change Strategy (NCCS), a long-term strategy for sustainable development that seeks to align the country’s low carbon growth and eco-competitiveness strategies.

 Costa Rica, through the NCCS, intends to establish a Domestic Carbon Market as the primary policy tool to achieve Carbon Neutrality.
 It is designed to assist Costa Rica to meet its target in the most flexible and cost-effective way, while also providing a financial incentive to the private sector for investment in low emissions technology research, development,and commercialization, and to develop the country’s eco-competitive strategies.